Mortgage arrears

 The amount of MPPI you'll be paid will have been agreed upon when you first took out the policy (so check the paperwork if you're unsure).
 Typically a policy like MPPI covers your mortgage costs for up to one or two years.

 Some people on benefits are eligible for government help with their mortgage payments.
-This is known as support for mortgage interest (SMI), which'll pay the some of your mortgage interest for you.
-It's paid to your lender, but for you it's in the form of a loan, which you'll eventually need to pay back.
+This is known as support for mortgage interest (SMI), which'll pay some of your mortgage interest for you.
+It's paid to your lender, in the form of a loan that you'll eventually need to pay back.

 Who's eligible for SMI?